HACKERALERT/Picocrypt/README.md

 	<li>E. Zahard</li>
 </ul>

-A great thanks to these people, who have helped translate Picocrypt and make it more accessible to the world:
+As well, a great thanks to these people, who have helped translate Picocrypt and make it more accessible to the world:
 <ul>
 	<li>@umitseyhan75 for Turkish</li>
 	<li>@digitalblossom for German</li>
 </ul>

-Also thanks to these people for helping me out when needed:
+Finally, thanks to these people for helping me out when needed:
 <ul>
 	<li>Fuderal on Discord for helping me setup a Discord server</li>
 	<li>u/greenreddits for constant feedback and support</li>
 	<li>u/Tall_Escape for helping me test Picocrypt</li>
-	<li>samuel-lucas6 (on GitHub) for valuable feedback and support</li>
 </ul>